nus-cs2103-AY1920S1/duke/tutorials/gradleTutorial.md

 }
 ```

-Now you can run the command `gradlew shadowJar`.It publishes an executable jar to `./build/libs/`.
-You should be able to able to execute the created jar file by double-clicking it or using the command `java -jar {jarName}`?
+Now you can run the duke.command `gradlew shadowJar`.It publishes an executable jar to `./build/libs/`.
+You should be able to able to execute the created jar file by double-clicking it or using the duke.command `java -jar {jarName}`?

 **Resources**:
 * [Gradle documentation for Shadow plugin](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow)